RagnarokOS/distrib/live/config/includes.chroot_after_packages/usr/src/README.md

-# Source for Ragnarok's custom build of suckless tools
+# /usr/src/ragnarok

-This is here temporarily until they're all properly packaged.
+The source for programs compiled by Ragnarok gets dumped here at ISO-build time, then it gets removed when the build is done.